19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Reaction.md

 A reaction can be taken at any time when no other [Action](../Core%20Procedures/Action.md) is occurring.

+Some hostile effects will let you avoid the worst of them by using a reaction.

 You can take one reaction per [Round](../Core%20Procedures/Round.md).
+You regain your reaction at the start of your [Turn](../Core%20Procedures/Turn.md).

 ## Ready